-A vendor will be deployed in the new year to assist with collecting the misconduct questionnaire responses and to notify hiring departments when the final candidate is clear for hire.
-Until we have a vendor in place, we will have hiring department provide final candidates a link to Qualtrics Survey Platform which will then route responses directly to Academic Personnel Office.
-Once the final candidate is clear for hire, we will follow up with hiring department to proceed with the hire.
+A vendor Truescreen will be deployed in the new year to assist with collecting the misconduct questionnaire responses and to notify hiring departments when the final candidate is clear for hire.

+Until we have a vendor in place, we will have hiring department provide final candidates a link to Qualtrics Survey Platform which Misconduct questionnaire responses will route directly to Academic Personnel Office.
+Once the final candidate is clear for hire, we Truescreen will send a follow up email notification with the hiring department to proceed with the hire.